investigativepost/lead-buffalo-2016/index.md

 “It’s like drinking water through a 30-foot lead straw,” said Edwards, the national expert.

-Homes built before 1986 are more likely to have plumbing inside that contains lead – such as in solder used to connect pipes.
+Homes built between 1983 and 1987 are more likely to have plumbing inside that contains lead – such as in solder used to connect pipes.

 {% include buffalo-point-map.html %}